-A recent survey by Pew Research Center shows that about half of U.S. adults believe the influence of Christianity on American culture is in decline.1 When our leaders pass laws that stand in stark conflict with God’s word, who could argue?
+A survey by the Pew Research Center shows that about half of the adults in the United States believe the influence of Christianity on American culture is in decline.1 When our leaders pass laws that stand in stark conflict with God’s word, who could argue?
 Even more revealing is 56 percent of those adults are said to be Christians.
 The poll also shows that people think Christianity will not recover.

 Another survey shows that 50 percent of Americans say the Bible should have some influence over the laws of the land.
 Some further say it should even take priority over what the people prefer.2 One cannot dispute that God was placed front and center in the Declaration of Independence by its framers.
 The keywords and phrases they chose to use in the text, such as “Creator” and “Supreme Judge, point directly to God.